markmoxon/elite-source-code-6502-second-processor/README.md

 The Python script `crc32.py` does the actual verification, and shows the checksums and file sizes of both sets of files, alongside each other, and with a Match column that flags any discrepancies.
 If you are building an unencrypted set of files then there will be lots of differences, while the encrypted files should match.

-The binaries in the `extracted` folder were taken straight from the [Tube sources disc image](http://www.elitehomepage.org/archive/a/a5022201.zip), while those in the `output` folder are produced by the build process.
+The binaries in the `extracted` folder were taken straight from the [6502 Second Processor sources disc image](http://www.elitehomepage.org/archive/a/a5022201.zip), while those in the `output` folder are produced by the build process.
 For example, if you don't make any changes to the code and build the project with `make encrypt verify`, then this is the output of the verification process:

 ```
 [--extracted--]  [---output----]